gimlet-io/gimlet-documentation/src/pages/blog/streamlit-community-cloud-vs-kubernetes.md

 One of the coolest things about Streamlit is that they [documented]((https://docs.streamlit.io/knowledge-base/tutorials/deploy/kubernetes)) how to deploy your project with Docker and Kubernetes.

-Just to re-iterate, why would you deploy in Kubernetes when Streamlit's Community Cloud is so easy to use?
+Just to reiterate, why would you deploy in Kubernetes when Streamlit's Community Cloud is so easy to use?
 You can have just a single private app in Community Cloud.
-Luckilly the 1CPU and 1 GB RAM spec is on par with the cheapest managed Kubernetes providers.
+Luckily the 1CPU and 1 GB RAM spec is on par with the cheapest managed Kubernetes providers.
 We are going to use [CIVO Cloud's](https://civo.com) $5 plan in this blog post.

 ### Deployment steps